 - Now: A Creative Expression (CE) Ways Course.

 - The course will be restricted to around 15 students.
-Application is required.
-Please email me (email@example.com) as well, so I know to look for your form.
+If you want to join, please email me (email@example.com).

 - Number of units: 3